Kitchen Extension Guide

 To help you understand everything involved in building a kitchen extension, take a look at this helpful guide:

-1. Budget - Make sure you know what you can afford and then work around that figure to create an extension of your dreams while staying within your means.
+• Budget — Make sure you know what you can afford, then work around that figure to create the extension of your dreams while staying within your means.

-2. Size - How big do you want this extension to be?
-In many cases, less is more, you don't want to fall victim to the old' eyes are bigger than your belly' phrase.
-Sometimes people tend to overestimate their needs, they plot out this huge surface area that they will never be able to fill.
-Make sure you know what you want, where you want it and how much space you actually need.
+• Size — How big do you want this extension to be?
+In many cases, less is more.
+You don't want to fall victim to the old 'eyes are bigger than your belly' phrase.
+Make sure you know what you want, where you want it, and how much space you actually need.

 How Long Does It Take to Build a Kitchen Extension?